ClementNerma/Rave/docs/hybrid.md

 As you can see, a scope is considered as a parent of a given one even if it's not its _direct_ parent: it also works if it's an _indirect_ parent, meaning it contains a scope that itself contains the given one.

-The **global scope**, which is transparently defined, has no parent scope.
+The **main scope**, which is transparently defined, has no parent scope.
 It cannot access any other entity than the ones declared in its body.
-Because all our code is put somewhere in the global scope, you can always access entities that are declared in them (they are called _global entities_).
+Because all our code is put somewhere in the main scope, you can always access entities that are declared in them (they are called _global entities_).

 Remember these rules about scopes (entities availability, drops, parent scopes, flying scopes), because all the language is ruled by it.
 Don't hesitate to read these explanations again as they may not be very simple.